MarcilioCorreia/TypingEffect/README.md

 ## 🚀 Project Description
 <p>The Typing Effect was developed through the <a href="https://www.youtube.com/watch?v=POX3dT-pB4E&ab_channel=TraversyMedia">Traversy Media YouTube Channel</a>.

-The Showcase picture is from Porto, Portugal and I took it during the popular party of St John Oporto.
+The Showcase picture is from Porto, Portugal and I took it during the popular party of St John Oporto.</p>

 ---
 <a name="-The-Technologies-used"></a>
 ## 🛠️ The Technologies used

-<p>The follow tools were used in this project:</p>
+The follow tools were used in this project:
-- HTML5
+* HTML5
-- CSS3
+* CSS3
-- JavaScript
+* JavaScript

 ---
 <a name="-How-to-execute-the-project"></a>